Hi, I'm Hamish

 My background

 I grew up in seven countries in Asia, Africa and Europe and have lived in the UK for 25+ years.
-London is my home town.
+London is my home.
+I now mostly live between Africa and Latin America.

-Since 2002: I taught myself to DJ from 13 years old and have been collecting vinyl ever since (an eclectic mix).
+Since 2002: I’ve been a DJ (self-taught from 13 years old) – and have been collecting vinyl ever since (an eclectic mix).
 I've DJ'd at hundreds of music events across the UK and internationally.

 In 2008: I had a breakdown and dropped out of university.
-This was my first real recovery.
-My drug use continued but I learned resilience.
-I eventually graduated elsewhere in 2012, with a degree in Music Tech.
+This was my first recovery.
+My substance use continued but I learned resilience, eventually graduating elsewhere in 2012 with a degree in Music Tech.
 I kept DJing as a side hustle.

-From 2009–2024: I worked in the UK charity sector, in fundraising, through which I generated millions of pounds in income for a range of causes.
+From 2009–2024: I worked in the UK charity sector, in fundraising, generating millions of pounds for a range of causes.
 Mostly humanitarian and most recently mental health.

 My coaching experience